JaneWu92/leetcode/theory/javabasic.md

 then I don't care how you physically execute the action, but you need to make sure that the result guarantee the "happens beore" relation.

+### assembler & assembly language
+assembler is bound to specific computer architechture.
+and each assembler has its own assembly language.
+compiler: high level source code to machine code
+assember: assembly code(symbolic machine code) to machine code

+### machine instruction vs machine code
+machine code: 10101001
+machine instruction: same with machine code assembly code: symbolic naming added for machine code (mnemonic like MOV, LOAD)

+### what does JVM do exactly
+JVM is java virtual machine for short, so to answer this question we should answer first:
+what does machine do exactly when execute machine code.